 The Foundation provides management and oversight to the Center.
-The Center incurred \$68,000 in professional fees from the Foundation related to the services provided for the years ended December 31, 2023 and 2022.
+The Center incurred \$44,880 and \$68,000 in professional fees from the Foundation related to the services provided for the years ended December 31, 2024 and 2023, respectively.

 6. Expenses By Nature And Function